Q. I had an attorney obtain this judgment. How are they involved if I hire

 A: Absolutely.
 But remember, an attorney will charge you an hourly fee of

-$175 to $350.
+$175 to $600 or more.
 Also, while many attorneys are skilled at getting judgments,

 an attorney you choose may not be familiar with effective post-judgment